-Targeted diseases: Common leaf spot (Pseudopeziza medicaginis) Spring black stem and leaf spot (Phoma medicaginis).
-For suppression only: Powdery mildew (Erysiphe pisi), White mold (Sclerotinia spp).
+Targeted diseases: Common leaf spot (Pseudopeziza medicaginis) and Spring black stem and leaf spot (Phoma medicaginis).
+For suppression only: Powdery mildew (Erysiphe pisi), and White mold (Sclerotinia spp).

-Apply prior to disease development and continue on a 14-21 day interval.
+Restrictions: Apply prior to disease development and continue on a 14-21 day interval.
 Use a shorter interval when the disease pressure is high.
 Do not apply within 14 days of harvest.

-Do not make more than 2 applications per cutting or make more than 3 applications of Endura per year.
+Do not make more than two applications per cutting or make more than three applications of Endura per year.
+Do not apply more than 19.5 fl oz/A per year.
 Endura may be applied by ground, air or through chemigation.
+No restrictions for livestock grazing or feeding on alfalfa for forage and hay.

-FONTELIS (penthiopyrad) Mode of Action: 7 (SDHI)
+Fontelis (penthiopyrad) Mode of Action: 7 (SDHI)

-Targeted diseases: Powdery mildew (Erysiphe pisi), White mold (Sclerotinia spp), Stemphylium leaf spot (Stemphylium botryosum).
+Targeted diseases: Powdery mildew (Erysiphe pisi), White mold (Sclerotinia spp), and Stemphylium leaf spot (Stemphylium botryosum).

-Apply prior to disease development and continue on a 7-14 day interval.
+Restrictions: Apply prior to disease development and continue on a 7-14 day interval.
 Use the higher rate and shorter intervals when disease pressure is high.
 Do not apply within 14 days of harvest.
 Do not apply more than two sequential applications without alternating with another fungicide chemistry.
 Do not apply more than 48 fl oz/A/season.
 Frontelis may be applied by ground, air or through chemigation.
 Apply a minimum of 15 gallons/A by ground or 10 gallons/A by air-assisted ground applicator or 2 gallons/A by air.

-HEADLINE, HEADLINE SC (pyraclostrobin) Mode of Action: 11 (Qol)
+Headline, Headline SC (pyraclostrobin) Mode of Action: 11(QoI)